YB-Yap/APUCarParkingSystem/README.md

 - **DONE** To login and logout from the system.
 - *TBT* To check the availability of car parking areas.
 - To check all records.
-- To check all subscription.
+- *TBT* To check all subscription.
 - *TBT* To modify overall subscription capacity.
 - *TBT* To terminate season parking subscription.